 Gently remove the mango spheres from the mango nectar.
 And place on the firm coconut panna cotta.
 Garnish with strawberry and mint leaves.
 Serve cold.

-If you enjoy Molecular Gastronomy recipes, you might want to check on Honey Caviar, Red and Blue Bubbles or Spherical Yogurt.
+If you enjoy Molecular Gastronomy recipes, you might want to check on this section of my Recipe Box.